OjasviChauhan/Percolation/README.md

 # Percolation

-#### A Minor-I project, based on Percolation theory in which I've implemented a Union-Find algorithm to check for the percolation of water through any porous material.
+#### A Minor-I project, based on Percolation theory in which I've implemented a Union-Find algorithm to check for the percolation of water through any porous material and did a Monte Carlo Simulation to calculate the Probability Threshold of the system.

 #### Skills: C++, Union-Find data structures, graph theory.